Bobby Fuller: In popular culture

+Fuller is explicitly referenced as an influential 1960s music icon in the lyrics of John Mellencamp's 1985 hit single "R.O.C.K. in the U.S.A.".
 New York City Celtic rock band Black 47 released a song titled "Who Killed Bobby Fuller?" on their second album, Home of the Brave, in 1994, and Atlanta indie rock band The Rock*A*Teens released an identically titled song on their 1996 self-titled debut album.
 Lou Reed referenced both Bobby Fuller by name and "I Fought the Law" on the track "Dirt" from his 1978 album Street Hassle, as did indie rock band Metric on their 2006 single "Monster Hospital".
 In 2013, producer and artist Terry Manning released a tribute album to his friend and mentor Bobby Fuller entitled West Texas Skyline.
 In 2016 the Austin band Holy Wave (whose members are originally from El Paso) released the song "California Took My Bobby Away" about Bobby Fuller, featured on their album Freaks of Nurture.
 In 2017, Chuck Prophet released an album titled Bobby Fuller Died for Your Sins.